clareuwu/notes/README.md

 start with `flask --app app run`

-No registration page since I don't want anyone to be able to use it, but would be easy enough to add one, just copy the login page for a basic setup.
+No registration page since I don't want just anyone to be able to use it, but would be easy enough to add one, just copy the login page for a basic setup.
+To add a user manually, just run `create_user` in `app.py`, automatically hashes + salts pass and stores in db.

 # TODO
 - [ ] Inline search box when transcluding cards/images/files